James Bond Movie Cars Ranked

 Ford Mondeo ST

 FAIL: The Casino Royale (2006) car was required for filming more than a year ahead of its commercial release.
 To include the model, it had to be constructed and shipped to the Bahamas in a top secret mission.
 It was hand built at Ford of Europe’s Design Studio in Cologne, Germany.
 More of a basic economy car instead the typical supercharged sports car in Bond films, it proved underwhelming in the film.
-Get a look at the world’s most hilarious road signs.

 SUCCESS: Now that we’ve covered the top fails, let’s move on to the most successful Bond cars.
 The 1996 4.0 liter Jaguar with AJ-V8 engine had a notable amount of screen time in Die Another Day (2002), as the lead henchman, Zao’s vehicle.
 It was equipped with gadgets including a Gatling gun, thermal imaging capabilities, mortar bombs, rockets under the front grille, miniature missiles hidden in the door and front ramming spikes.
 Check out these insanely expensive movie props that people have actually bought.

 SUCCESS: Next up for cars we love from Bond flicks is the copper-colored Lotus Esprit Turbo.
 It was originally white, but then was painted to stand out against the snowy backgrounds in the movie For Your Eyes Only (1981).
 Featuring a ski rack on the rear louvers, the car wasn’t one of the fanciest cars ever featured, but it sure offered some grit.
 The Lotus was equipped with a unique security system.
 When someone tried to break into it in the movie, it blew up!